 You will reside in the Group Operations and Strategy Function which provides a broad view of the Legal Group and will facilitate your rotations.

 Working at the New York Fed positions you at the center of the financial world with a unique perspective on national and international markets and economies.
 You'll work in an environment with a diverse group of talented professionals to foster and support the safety, soundness, and vitality of our economic and financial systems.
 It's a challenge that demands the skills of a financial services professional and the intellectual curiosity of an academic—all combined with a passion for public service.
-Working here provides talented students the chance to grow their skills at an institution that has served a critical role in the financial system of the United States and the world for over a century.
+Working here provides talented individuals the chance to grow their skills at an institution that has served a critical role in the financial system of the United States and the world for over a century.

 The Legal Function's mission is to provide high-quality legal services to the New York Fed.
 The function is headed by the Bank's general counsel and is divided into three divisions, each headed by a deputy general counsel:

-The Bank Supervision and Markets Division (BSM) provides legal advice in connection with (i) financial institution supervisory and regulatory matters, including legal support for supervision and regulatory reporting and legal analysis of regulatory applications; (ii) the Bank’s open market, U.S. Treasury auction, foreign exchange, reference rate and discount window operations; and (iii) the Bank’s external and sponsored committees.
-BSM also tracks legislative affairs for the Bank, and the head of the division oversees the Bank Applications Function.
+- The Bank Supervision and Markets Division (BSM) provides legal advice in connection with (i) financial institution supervisory and regulatory matters, including legal support for supervision and regulatory reporting and legal analysis of regulatory applications; (ii) the Bank’s open market, U.S. Treasury auction, foreign exchange, reference rate and discount window operations; and (iii) the Bank’s external and sponsored committees.
+BSM also analyzes legislative affairs for the Bank, and the head of the division oversees the Bank Applications Function.